thombruce/toodles/packages/vscode/README.md

 ## 0.0.8

-Adds support for use of hyphen (`-`) at the beginning of line for alignment with focus, done and obsolete tasks
+- Adds support for use of hyphen (`-`) at the beginning of line for alignment with focus, done and obsolete tasks

+## 0.0.9

+- Adds support for currency ranges in shopping lists of the format `$10.00-$50.00`